andrei-pisklenov/forge-starter/README.md

 ⚡️ A feature-packed, opinionated starter template for building Atlassian Forge apps.
 Includes Yarn, Vite, React 18, TypeScript, Vitest, Testing Library, Playwright, Eslint, and Atlaskit — everything you need to get started with modern tooling and best practices.

+This repository follows the principle of **"Grab It All – Use Only What You Need"**.
+It enables you to quickly start building Forge apps for **Jira, Confluence, Bitbucket**, or even a single app that integrates with all three applications.

 ## Getting Started

 ### 0. Prerequisites